HakanAkkurt/ContentExplorer/README.md

 # ContentExplorer

-Android App to create User Profile with AI support for personalized content recommandations.
+Android App to create User Profile with AI support for personalized content recommendations.